-The family of Sydney Hammond could never have imagined that the inaugural Short Story Competition launched in his name would showcase such amazing writing talent, like the overall winner, Christine Johnson, for her entry New Girl, which secured first prize.
+The family of Sydney Hammond could never have imagined that the inaugural Short Story Competition launched in his name would showcase such amazing writing talent, like the overall winner, Christine Johnson, for her entry New Girl.

 Christine Johnson’s writing career follows sixteen years working as a professional theatre director.
 She has won numerous first, second and third prizes, and her short fiction has been published in anthologies around Australia.
 She has been shortlisted for the 2017 Alan Marshall Short Story Award, 2018 Elyne Mitchell Writing Awards and the 2019 Stuart Hadow Prize.
 An 8-part podcast she was commissioned to write on Inclusivity, Diversity and Bias in Business, 7 Seconds, launched in Hong Kong this year.
 She is currently working towards a final draft of her first full-length novel.
 Living and working with a disability, she is a Board Member of Arts Access Australia, peak national body for disabled artists.